Website Guidelines: Quality Standards for Publisher Listings

 What These Guidelines Cover

-Every website submitted to Serpverse is reviewed against a clear set of quality standards before it appears in the marketplace.
+Every website submitted to Serpverse has to clear two independent gates before it appears in the marketplace: a review against the quality standards below, and domain ownership verification — proof that the site is yours to sell placements on.
+This article is about the first; passing it does not make a listing visible on its own.
+To learn more about what the review involves, read how we verify publishers.
 These guidelines exist for one reason: buyers pay for placements on real websites with real audiences.
 If the catalogue fills with low-quality or manipulative sites, the placements lose their value and the marketplace fails for everyone.

 This article explains exactly what we look for during website review, what gets rejected, and how to make sure your site qualifies.
 If you haven't listed a website yet, read the listing setup guide first for the step-by-step process.